Beryl-Jingxin/PyExoCross-ing/docs/source/partitionfunc.rst

 `Ntemp` is always set as `1` K.

-`Tmax` can be set by yourself and the definition file `.def` from the ExoMol database provides the maximum temperature of each molecules for reference.
+`Tmax` can be set by yourself and the definition file `.def` from the ExoMol database provides the maximum temperature of each molecule for reference.

 The temperatures are start from 1 K to `Tmax` K in the output file.